"CORDIAL KILL" - a short film by Josh Gaines

 AWARDS / Official selections:

-- Mindfield Film Festival, Los Angeles CA - BEST COMEDY - April 2018
+- Mindfield Film Festival, Los Angeles CA - WINNER: BEST COMEDY - April 2018

 CORDIAL KILL is a 1980's-era comedy crime film with a modern twist regarding two incompetent mob men on a bleak assignment: to assassinate someone who wronged their boss one too many times.
 Think if Edgar Wright had directed “Goodfellas” with Tarantino-penned banter.
 Modeled after the classic crime films of yesteryear, CORDIAL KILL is packed with off-kilter dialogue and a plot that feels conventional until it veers into wild and colorful digressions.
 What begins as a quirky homage with a mystery at its core develops into a story that is both sincerely tragic yet ultimately endearing.